 Something to note is that Potrero can flood in the raininest months like October or November.
 Last 2020, it flooded for a couple days when we had a tropical storm.
 Since Potrero has a couple rivers, they can rise very quickly in heavy rains.

-There are a lot of good restaurants in Potrero and Flamingo.
+There are a lot of good restaurants in Potrero and the surrounding area.

 Shogun Asian Fusion: Pretty decent place for Asian fusion with basic Chinese, Thai and Japanese dishes.
 Sushi is pretty good.